 What if I need to see a doctor now?

-You can visit a walk-in clinic for non-urgent care.
+You can also visit a walk-in clinic for non-urgent care.
 Mental Health Walk-in Clinics offer immediate mental health support to help with anxiety, as well as life events causing stress and other mental health issues.
 If you need emergency care, call 9-1-1 or go to the nearest emergency department.

 If you are unsure what to do, call 8-1-1, a registered nurse can help you determine if your health issue requires emergency or non-urgent medical care.
 They can also provide you with reliable information related to your health issue or offer guidance about health services available in the province.